Take a breath

 It's certainly not a good idea to try to resolve your complaint while you're hopping mad.

 "If you are upset, calm down.
 Talk to a friend.
 Rant.
 Rave.
 Punch a pillow.
-Eat chocolate in slow motion like they do on commercials," says Meg Marco, executive editor of Consumerist.
+Eat chocolate in slow motion like they do on commercials," says Meg Marco, executive editor of Consumer Reports' Consumerist website.

 It's understandable why you may be upset, says Adrian Swinscoe, a business consultant who advises on strategy, marketing and team performance issues.